BBVA/apicheck/docs/tools/sensitive-json.md

 ```

-### With remote rules
+### With a remote rules file

-You also can set rules files by remote files. `APICheck Sensitive JSON` will download rules file.
+You can also use rules stored remote files, `APICheck Sensitive JSON` will
+download the rules file prior to execution.

 ```bash
 $ apicheck-curl http://my-company.com/api/entry-point | ac-sensitive -r http://127.0.0.1:9999/rules/rules.yaml

 http://my-company.com/api/entry-point
 -------------------------------------

  > rule           -> myrules-001
  > where          -> request
  > path           -> /